QMSH

 Issue: the latest version of the mobile-editor is not yet available on the Play-Store.

-Resolution: presently - you can download the official release APK for the latest version of the mobile-editor directly from the project's homepage.
+Resolution: presently - you can download the official release APK for the latest version of the mobile-editor directly from the project's homepage or the quick-mesh tool-repository.

 Note: unfortunately the structural revisions (to the application's architecture) - required to remove the dependence on the storage permission (in-line with Android-11's mandate of scoped-storage) - can not currently be implemented without the loss of (or substantial detriment to) core functionality - such as opening and saving scripts, assembling monolith or parallel mesh, exporting 3D interchange files, supporting session-persistence over power-cycles, editing-environment management and other core functions.
 Whilst the increasing frequency with which breaking changes are introduced to Android certainly poses challenges for developers under the platform - as mesh-makers you need not fear!
 Updates to the mobile-editor shall continue (according to the implementation itinerary) - with releases made available in-sync with the kernel through (at the very least) a direct download.